hyperledger-archives/sawtooth-next-directory/README.md

 - Sawtooth's blockchain REST API will be available at **http://localhost:8080**
 - Rethink's database admin panel will be available at **http://localhost:9090**
-- The legacy NEXT UI will be available at **http://localhost:4200**
 - The next generation NEXT UI will be available at **http://localhost:4201**